NicolasAndresCalvo/pipelines/README.md

-This is a repository for sharing different pipelines
+This is a repository for sharing different pipelines.